 Policies regarding college tuition, fees, and required instructional supplies are set by the college or university.
 Students must meet specific college and Abilene ISD criteria before being accepted for enrollment in a dual credit course.
 Students should check with individual institutions of higher learning for admission requirements and details for awarding credit.
 Please note that students may be responsible for the cost of tuition and books.
-Interested students should check with their courselor for information and requirements for enrollment.
+Interested students should check with their counselor for information and requirements for enrollment.

-Please refer to the online or published 2020-2021 Dual Credit Supplement for the dual credit course offerings and conditions of enrollment.
+Please refer to the Dual Credit Supplement for the dual credit course offerings and conditions of enrollment.
 The Dual Credit Supplement has specific information from the universities regarding course offerings, course descriptions, fees, requirements and important dates.
-This supplement will be available in April or as soon as college courses are published at the college/university level.
-A District Dual Credit Informational Meeting also will be scheduled in the spring and registration dates for students to register with the universities will be announced then.
+This supplement will be available as college courses are published at the college/university level.
+A District Dual Credit Informational Meeting also will be scheduled in the spring and dates for students to register with the universities will be announced then.